pkulchenko/ZeroBraneStudio/vera-debugging.md

 If the address shown is not correct, or can't be reached from the Vera device, the debugging is not going to work.
 To **set the correct address**, you can specify `debugger.hostname = 'correct.IPaddress.or.hostname'` in the [configuration](doc-configuration.html) file and restart the IDE.

+* **Debugging doesn't start because the address of the device or the IDE is detected incorrectly.**
+When you start debugging, the IDE will try to detect the address of the device and will use the IP address of the computer to configure the debugger.
+If you are **running on VPN**, it may cause the IDE to incorrectly detect the address of the device or the computer running the IDE.
+You may want to disable the VPN (and run `ipconfig /renew`) or configure `debugger.hostname` as described above to see if this resolves the issue.

 * **Debugging doesn't start because of a conflict with existing Lua installation (OSX).**
 In some rare cases the debugging doesn't start as the system fails to load a dynamic library that has incorrect architecture.
 You may see a message `dyld: Library not loaded: liblua.dylib`